Motion detector: Tomographic motion detector

 These systems sense disturbances to radio waves as they pass from node to node of a mesh network.
 They have the ability to detect over large areas completely because they can sense through walls and other obstructions.
 RF tomographic motion detection systems may use dedicated hardware, other wireless-capable devices or a combination of the two.
 Other wireless capable devices can act as nodes on the mesh after receiving a software update.

 Video camera software

 With the proliferation of low-cost digital cameras able to shoot video, it is possible to use the output of such a camera to detect motion in its field of view using software.
 This solution is particularly attractive when the intent is to record video triggered by motion detection, as no hardware beyond the camera and computer is needed.
 Since the observed field may be normally illuminated, this may be considered another passive technology.
 However, it can also be used together with near-infrared illumination to detect motion in the dark, that is, with the illumination at a wavelength undetectable by a human eye.

+More complex algorithms are necessary to detect motion when the camera itself is panning, or when a specific object's motion must be detected in a field containing other, irrelevant movement—for example, a painting surrounded by visitors in an art gallery.
+With a panning camera, models based on optical flow are used to distinguish between apparent background motion caused by the camera's movement and that of independently moving objects.